 Surgical technicians work in an operating room as part of the operating team.
 Like sterile processing technicians, they have the responsibility of keeping the surgical instruments clean and sterile, but they also assist the surgeon and the nurses during surgery.

-Note: All Occupations includes all occupations in the U.S. Economy.
+Note: All Occupations include all occupations in the U.S. Economy.
 Source: U.S. Bureau of Labor Statistics, Employment Projections program

 According to Indeed.com, the average national salary of jobs for Sterile Processing Technician was $36,000.00 with a high confidence ranking based on over 250 sources.
 Average Sterile Processing Technician salaries for job postings nationwide are 37% lower than average salaries for all job postings nationwide.

-This program may not be offered through the Department of Labor One Stop / job Center.
-Interested candidates may apply as a private student where up to 12 month paymet plan is available to those who are eligible.
+This program may not be offered through the Department of Labor One-Stop- job Center.
+Interested candidates may apply as a private student where up to a 12-month or 60- month payment plan is available to those who are eligible.